cd1zz/securitycopilot/LogicApps/PhishingLogicApp/PhishingLA_Sentinel_Comments/README.md

 # User Submitted Phishing Analysis with Security Copilot
 Author: Craig Freyman

-This solution automates the analysis of user submitted phishing emails using Security Copilot.
+This solution automates the analysis of user-submitted phishing emails using Security Copilot.
 It is highly flexible and can work with or without integration with Microsoft Defender for Office 365 Report Phishing capability.

+---

 ### **Integration with Defender (Optional)**
 If Microsoft Defender for Office 365 is used, emails reported by users via the **Report Phishing** button are forwarded to a configured shared mailbox, and Defender creates an associated incident.
 This Logic App can monitor that shared mailbox, process the submitted emails, and automatically add the analysis results to the associated Defender or Sentinel incidents.
 The mailbox configuration can be set up in Defender by following the guidelines [here](https://learn.microsoft.com/en-us/defender-office-365/submissions-user-reported-messages-custom-mailbox).